Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 And I know, you know, as we talked, you are not attempting to make a statement for his, the entirety of it.

 So I think I want to get at the right level of disagreement here.
+So I think one thing for me is that, I don't know,

 for me, the immediate hours after somebody is murdered in public,

-when you see that sort of grief and horror pouring out of the people who loved him and many people loved him, my instinct then is to just sit.
+when you see that sort of grief and horror pouring out of the people who loved him and many people loved him, my instinct then is to just sit with them in their grief, right?

-To say, I can for this moment find some way to grieve with you, to see your friend the way or in some version of the way you saw him, right?
+To say, I can for this moment find some way to grieve with you, to see your friend the way, or in some version of the way you saw him, right?

 That's not my view of the person's whole legacy, but going to people when they're grieving like that and saying, listen, I want to tell you really what I thought of your friend just feels, it feels like not what you do in a kind of a community.